 There are a number of different opportunities that allow us to direct rebates to Wakefield as we do our regular shopping.
 Schools can earn thousands of dollars each year by promoting this simple approach so the WPA has selected a handful that we feel are the most accessible to our community including Amazon, Land's End, Giant Food, Safeway, Harris Teeter, Food Lion, and Target.

 Organized in 2000, the Booster Club is a parent organization that provides support for students, faculty, staff, coaches, and parents for athletics and performing arts events.
 Our mission is to cultivate loyalty and 'esprit de corps' among the members of the Wakefield community.
 By manning concessions at athletic games and theatrical performances, the Booster Club provides an important hospitality service for our students, faculty, families, and guests.
 The funds raised through sales are divided equally between the Athletic and Performing Arts departments to support specific resource needs.

 Secretary - OPEN

 The Booster Club offers memberships for Banner Boosters for $500, Super Boosters for $100 and Regular Boosters for $40 per family with benefits accordingly.

-Raffle: The Boosters offer a raffle each year, the drawing for which is held at the Life and Breath Basketball Tournament in December.
+Raffle: The Boosters offer a raffle each year, the drawing for which is held in December.
 Tickets are sold at various Booster events and at the concession stands during athletic and arts events.